Creighton EDGE and Student Services

-Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 provides for reasonable accommodations and services to qualified individuals with disabilities.
-Creighton University requires that written documentation of a student's disability be submitted to the Coordinator of Services for Students with Disabilities before any assistance can be provided.
+Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the ADA Amendments Act of 2008 provides for reasonable accommodations and services to qualified individuals with disabilities.
+Creighton University requires that written documentation of a student's disability be submitted to the director of the Office of Disability Accommodations before any assistance can be provided.
 This written documentation must be provided by a qualified evaluator and should consist of current recommendations for a post-secondary setting.

-For more information about Services for Students with Disabilities, contact:
+For more information about the Office of Disability Accommodations, contact:

 Director, Office of Disability Accommodations

 Old Gym, Rm 437